cressie176/util-haven-projections/README.md

 - Use `minor` when you have made non-breaking changes to the data format
 - Use `major` when you have made breaking changes to the data format

 You must add a **completely new** [yup](https://www.npmjs.com/package/yup) schema for both `minor` and `major` releases.
-Do not edit or reuse existing schemas otherwise you may unwittingly hide breaking changes.
+Do not edit or reuse/import existing schemas otherwise you may unwittingly hide breaking changes.

 ## Local Testing